Day 38 - back into the snow and rocks (15.5 miles)

 Arrived early to Cottonwood Pass, 1:30pm.
 As soon as I got to the parking look I see dark clouds starting to form at the peaks.
-I’m pretty sure it rained up there as it started to rain driving to the house.

 After all getting cleaned up Brad and Becky took me into town to this great pizza place, I do love pizza.

 After dinner made a quick stop at the store to do my food resupply to get me to Twin Lakes.

 Went back to the house and just hung out for the rest of the night.
 Also took a long epsom salt bath.